wp-plugins/flexible-slider/readme.txt

 - Slider files are included only to posts where slider is used.
 - Smart autoplay.
 - Permalinks that allows linking to any slide from URL
-- Optional keyboard navigation and much more…
+- Optional keyboard navigation and much more

 == Installation ==